jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_logofuseractions.md

 The log records when a user archives the current error log file and opens a new log file from the Spotlight Client.
 That is command Cycle Error log.

-## Actions on monitored Windows Server
+## Changes to monitored Windows Server

 ### Windows Server | Processes drilldown